Profile API

 2. Regenerates the index and refreshes the data that is available at that endpoint.

-After courier group completes.
+After a courier group completes.

 Configure an endpoint to regenerate after a courier group run.